inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 - Zoom in to any area you choose

 - Here we have zoomed in to a location in Maumere.
-There will be five new different colours generated from |project_name| (light yellow, orange, red, and grey).
+There will be five new different colours generated from |project_name| (light yellow, orange, red, green, and grey).

 - The red buildings are situated in area where the depth of tsunami inundation is more than 3 metres; the orange buildings are situated in area where the depth of tsunami inundation is between 1.0 and 3 metres; the light yellow are situated in area where the depth of tsunami inundation is 0.1 and 1.0 metres; the green buildings considered dry as they are situated in water less than the threshold of 0.1 metre; and the grey buildings considered not exposed by the hazard.